 Blood cancers (also known as hematologic cancers, or hematologic malignancies) account for one out of every 10 new cancer diagnoses in the U.S. Most blood cancers are highly treatable and potentially curable.
 The key to the best outcome is to work with physicians who have specific expertise in these diseases.

-The Leukemia, Lymphoma and Myeloma Program at Froedtert & the Medical College of Wisconsin includes a team of hematologists and medical oncologists who are internationally recognized leaders in the care of leukemia, lymphoma, myeloma and related cancers.
+Our Leukemia, Lymphoma and Myeloma Program includes a team of hematologists and medical oncologists who are internationally recognized leaders in the care of leukemia, lymphoma, myeloma and related cancers.

 Scientific knowledge of leukemia, lymphoma, myeloma and other blood cancers is vast and growing daily.
 The physicians in the Leukemia, Lymphoma and Myeloma Program focus on blood cancers.
 They hold leadership positions in national and international blood cancer research organizations and government scientific bodies.